US-UK relations enter new chapter as new PM, king settle in

 Biden and Truss had been set to meet Sunday, but the prime minister’s office said Saturday they would skip the weekend hello, opting instead for a meeting at the U.N.
 General Assembly on Wednesday, though Truss still planned to gather with other world leaders converging on London for the royal funeral.
 The White House confirmed the U.N. meeting just as the president boarded Air Force One.

 The two close allies now find themselves in a period of political uncertainty on both sides of the Atlantic.
-Not unlike his fellow septuagenarian Biden, Charles faces questions from the public about whether his age will limit his ability to faithfully carry out the duties of the monarch.
+Not unlike his fellow septuagenarian Biden, King Charles III faces questions from the public about whether his age will limit his ability to faithfully carry out the duties of the monarch.

 Charles, 73, and Biden, 79, discussed global cooperation on the climate crisis last year while both attended a summit in Glasgow, Scotland.
 They also met at Buckingham Palace in June 2021 at a reception the queen hosted before a world leaders’ summit in Cornwall.